 The site will also have new community facilities for the Green Square area including a childcare centre with a capacity for 60 children, a community hall, a specialist medical centre and a park.

-Affordable housing will also be located on the site.
-The full master plan for the site is available for download below.
+Affordable housing will also be located on the site and is being developed by City West Housing.

 Our first major infrastructure project in Green Square is a new stormwater drainage system to be built in partnership with Sydney Water.
-The system will mitigate the risk of flooding through the town centre, with a new culvert running 2.5 kilometres from Epsom Park through the Green Square town centre, before connecting to the Alexandra Canal.
+The system will mitigate the risk of flooding through the town centre, with a new culvert running 2.5km from Epsom Park through the Green Square Town Centre, before connecting to the Alexandra Canal.